-Located in Jordan Hall, room 153, CHASE provides services and support for Butler students who want to enhance their education by pursuing additional opportunities while at Butler and for those who wish to continue their education beyond Butler.
-Included are the University Honors Program; undergraduate research, prestigious scholarship/fellowship advising, pre-health advising, pre-law advising, and administration of the University’s chapter of the honor society Phi Kappa Phi.
-Additional information about CHASE-sponsored programs is available at www.butler.edu/chase or by contacting the Center at email@example.com or 317-940-9581.
+Located in Jordan Hall, Room 109, the Engaged Learning Center provides services and support for Butler students who want to enhance their education by pursuing additional opportunities while at Butler and for those who wish to continue their education beyond Butler.
+Included are the University Honors Program, undergraduate research, prestigious scholarship/fellowship advising, pre-health advising, pre-law advising, and administration of the University’s chapter of the honor society Phi Kappa Phi.
+Additional information about CHASE-sponsored programs is available at www.butler.edu/chase or by contacting the ELC at email@example.com or 317-940-9581.

 Undergraduate Research and Creative Activity

-The Programs for Undergraduate Research (PUR) Committee and CHASE assist students in all disciplines to develop and complete research and creative endeavors in a variety of ways:
+The Programs for Undergraduate Research Committee and the ELC assist students in all disciplines to develop and complete research and creative endeavors in a variety of ways:

 - The Butler Summer Institute (BSI) provides an opportunity for students to work one-on-one with a faculty mentor during the summer on a research or creative project.
 Students accepted to the program receive $2,500 and free housing for the duration of the program.
 In addition to conducting research and presenting their findings, students participate in seminars and other activities.
 Through the BSI, students can experience a close working relationship with a faculty member which, in turn, offers an opportunity to expand their scholastic and professional horizons.

 - The Butler University Undergraduate Research Conference, held every spring, attracts more than 900 participants from colleges and universities around the Midwest and beyond.
 Oral and poster presentations are given in a wide variety of disciplines, and competitive awards are given to the top four paper authors.

 - Student Thesis Grants defray some of the costs of conducting research necessary for completion of honors theses.